 How do you Calculate a Property’s Rental yield?

 Calculating rental yield using rent and purchase price is the most basic way to calculate the rental yield of a property.
 This gives you an idea of gross rental yield – everything before the expenses.
 However, calculating the net rental yield of a property will give you a much more accurate view of your investment, because it takes into account outgoings to give you the rental yield after expenses.
 While gross rental yields are easier to calculate, they can make the yields appear higher than they actually are.
 Investors should be sure to calculate the net yield of a property, taking into account monthly outgoings and expenses such as agency fees, maintenance, tax, insurance, mortgage costs etc. to get a clear picture.
+It’s important to factor these costs into your calculations when assessing potential ROI on an investment property.
 A good net rental yield should be between 5-7 %, which will ensure you are still making a decent return on your property after the usual outgoing payments.